-CHEMICAL AGENTS - A wide variety of fluids that have a high potential for body entry by various means.
-Some are more toxic than others and require special measures of control for safety and environmental reasons.
+CHEMICAL AGENTS - A wide variety of fluids have a high potential for body entry by various means.
+Some are more toxic than others and require special control measures for safety and environmental reasons.

 CHRONIC - An adverse effect with symptoms that develop slowly over a long period of time or that frequently recur.